1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .

 Use FTPES for secure file transfers with port 21 and SSL/TLS encryption.
-With Filezilla, for example, select "Explicit FTP over TLS" to configure your FTPES software/client: ftpes://*****
+With software like Filezilla, select "Explicit FTP over TLS" to configure your FTPES client: ftpes://*****

 .